Certified Seed and Tablestock Potato Varieties

 Production Characteristics

-- Maturity: Early to mid-season
+- Maturity: Early season

-- Storage: Good storage and dormancy
+- Storage: Good storage and dormancy (same as Chieftain)

 Physical Characteristics